-ACCESSIBILITY, DIVERSITY & INCLUSION We welcome everyone to engage in guality experiences that showcase the unique identity of our community.
-This principle acknowledges that syllx perspective and worldview is not the same as western concepts and methods of cultural planning and that fair and equitable support is necessary.
+ACCESSIBILITY, DIVERSITY & INCLUSION We welcome everyone to engage in quality experiences that showcase the unique identity of our community.
+This principle acknowledges that syilx perspective and worldview is not the same as western concepts and methods of cultural planning and that fair and equitable support is necessary.

-ACCOUNTABILITY & FISCAL RESPONSIBILITY We use resources effectively to leverage opportunities that optimize value and create impact. about how the feedback was applied.
+ACCOUNTABILITY & FISCAL RESPONSIBILITY We use resources effectively to leverage opportunities that optimize value and create impact.
+This principle acknowledges that partnerships with syilx organizations and/ or governments are co-created.
+In all instances where feedback is sought, the circle of sharing must be closed and there is a responsibility to report back about how the feedback was applied.